-Federal Home Loan Banks: The institutions that regulate and lend to savings and loan associations.
-The Federal Home Loan Banks play a role analogous to that played by the Federal Reserve Banks vis à vis member commercial banks.
 The Federal Home Loan Bank was created by an act of Congress in 1932 as a system of 12 regional banks that provide funds to its member banks.
 FHLB's primary mission is to support residential and community lending.
 Its membership of more than 8,000 financial institutions includes savings banks, commercial banks, credit unions and insurance companies active in housing finance.
-FHLB debt obligations are highly liquid and its senior debt is AAA-rated.
+FHLB debt obligations are highly liquid and its senior debt is AAA rated.

-Federal Home Loan Mortgage Company (FHLMC or "Freddie Mac"): Freddie Mac was created by an act of Congress in 1970 as a shareholder-owned company to further expand the secondary market for mortgage loans in the United States.
+Federal Home Loan Mortgage Company (FHLMC or "Freddie Mac"): -Freddie Mac was created by an act of Congress in 1970 as a shareholder-owned company to further expand the secondary market for mortgage loans in the United States.
 Freddie Mac buys existing mortgages and pools them together to create mortgage-backed securities that can then be sold to investors, thereby providing liquidity to lenders who can then make additional loans.
 Along with Fannie Mae, Freddie Mac was placed into government conservatorship in September 2008, but continues full operations under government control and has been instrumental in the government's attempts to revive the housing sector.
 Freddie Mac securities are highly liquid and its senior debt is AAA-rated.
+The Federal Home Loan Mortgage Corporation (FHLMC) commonly referred to as "Freddie Mac" was created in 1970 to assist its sister company Fannie Mae by purchasing mortgage loans in the secondary market, pooling them together, and selling them to investors in the form of mortgage-backed securities.
+By providing a secondary market for home loans, Freddie Mac increases the amount of money available for mortgage lending.
+In September 2008, Freddie was placed under Federal government conservatorship as a result of a decline in the underlying market value of the mortgage loans it held and guaranteed.
+Like Fannie Mae, Freddie Mac issues debt in maturity ranges from one-day to 30 years, and its -long-term senior debt rating has traditionally mirrored U.S. Treasury debt due to its reliance on the U.S. government.